Are you looking to set up Google Tag Manager (GTM) on your website?

 An excellent example of a tag is the Google Analytics tracking code you add to your website.
 So that you can track details of your traffic.

-You can check this tutorial to add Google Analytics to the Flatsome theme-powered website.
+You can check this tutorial on how to add Google Analytics with WordPress to the Flatsome theme-powered website.

 You can easily add and manage all these codes from a single interface and don’t need to edit the website’s code.
 There are built-in tag templates for popular services like Google Analytics, AdWords, DoubleClick, etc. However, you can also add custom tags to your website.